 Include Fermented Foods

-That could be:
+These could be:

-- Full-fat yogurt of kefir
+- Full-fat yogurt or kefir

-- Raw pickles
+- Raw pickles (no sugar added)

-Make sure to check the full ketogenic diet food list to see which foods are best to include in your diet.
+Make sure to check the full ketogenic diet food list to see which foods are best to include in your high-fat diet.